-Tier 4 examines whether a non-residential setting has characteristics that demonstrate integration with the broader community of people not receiving Medicaid-funded, non-residential HCBS.
-If the non-residential setting has either of the characteristics listed in this tier, then the setting does not require heightened scrutiny and can go through the regular remediation process.
-If the non-residential setting does not have either of the characteristics demonstrating integration, then the process continues on to Tier 5.
+Tier 4: Tier 4 examines if a non-residential setting has characteristics that demonstrate integration with the broader community of people not receiving HCBS.
+If the non-residential setting has either of the characteristics listed in this tier, then the setting is presumed to be home and community-based and the setting will not require the "heightened scrutiny" process.
+If the non-residential setting does not have either of the characteristics demonstrating integration, move to Tier 5.

-Once a setting arrives at Tier 5, the setting is presumed not to be home and community-based.
-The state must now consider whether to apply for Heightened Scrutiny from CMS.
-This process is depicted on the flowchart entitled "Heightened Scrutiny Process Overview".
+Tier 5: Once a setting arrives at Tier 5, it is presumed not to be home and community-based, and MDHHS must consider whether to apply for "heightened scrutiny" from CMS to overcome this presumption.
+This process is depicted on chart 3 entitled "Heightened Scrutiny Process Overview".